 Dietetic Internship Program (DIP)

-Full-time interns will be able to complete the Dietetic Internship Program in 45 weeks, including completion of 15 semester hours of graduate credit in nutrition and dietetics.
+Full-time interns will be able to complete the Dietetic Internship Program in 45 weeks, including the completion of 15 semester hours of graduate credit in nutrition and dietetics.
 The internship starts in August of each year with a week of orientation.

 Academic and Program Calendar